pyinfra-dev/pyinfra/docs/modules/files.rst

 + **mode**: permissions of the files
 + **add_deploy_dir**: local_filename is relative to the deploy directory
 + **create_remote_dir**: create the remote directory if it doesn't exist
++ **force**: always upload the file, even if the remote copy matches

 ``create_remote_dir``:
     If the remote directory does not exist it will be created using the same user & group as passed to ``files.put``.
 The mode will *not* be copied over, if this is required call ``files.directory`` separately.

+Note:
+    This operation is not suitable for large files as it may involve copying the file before uploading it.

 :code:`files.replace`